-Management has evaluated subsequent events through August 8, 2020 the date on which the financial statements were available to be issued.
+Management has evaluated subsequent events through June 30, 2021 the date on which the financial statements were available to be issued.
 The COVID-19 outbreak in the United States has caused business disruption through mandated and voluntary closings.
 While the disruption is currently expected to be temporary, there is considerable uncertainty around the duration of the closings.
-Therefore, the Organization expects this matter to negatively impact its operating results.
+Therefore, the Organization expects this matter to continue to have a negative impact on its operating results.
 However, the related financial impact and duration cannot be reasonably estimated at this time.